 - Conference Travel Grant Scheme

-- MSR-ACM India Academic Research Summit
+- Academic Research Summit (jointly organized with Microsoft Research India)

 About the ACM India Doctoral Dissertation Award

 The ACM India Doctoral Dissertation Award was established in 2011 by ACM India Council.
 This award recognizes the best doctoral dissertation(s) in Computer Science and Engineering from a degree-awarding institution based in India for each academic year.
 A maximum of one award is given every year, consisting of a plaque and a cash prize of ₹2,00,000.
 In case of a very close second, an Honourable Mention may be awarded, consisting of a plaque and a cash prize of ₹1,00,000.
 The winning dissertations are published by ACM in the ACM Digital Library.
 Tata Consultancy Services is the founding sponsor of the ACM India Doctoral Dissertation Award.
 Details about the process and the jury are available here.